SamratEmily/Virtual_Mouse/README.md

 # Virtual_Mouse
-This is a real time Python Project
+This is a real-time Python Project.